puppetlabs/puppet-docs/source/puppet_baseline/pb_bootstrapping.markdown

 Installation Options
 ------

 Currently, Puppet Labs only ships baseline plugin packages for use with Red Hat Enterprise Linux 6 (and compatible) systems.
+We do not support installing from source.

+Baseline functionality will be included in a future version of Puppet Enterprise.

 Dependencies
 -----